Karmaticow/ctf/write-ups/quad-encoding/index.md

 The description is important for this challenge:
 "had a little fun encoding using <u>four different methods...</u>"

-Ok, now we know that whatever was done with ``encoded.txt`` only used four unique encryption methods.
+Ok, now we know that whatever was done with ``encoded.txt`` only used four unique encoding methods.

-Something that's immediately obvious is at the end of ``encoded.txt``:
+Immediately, I found a sign of Base64 encoding at the end of ``encoded.txt``:
 ![Sign of B64](./firstquad.png)

-That `=` is a sign of Base 64 encoding.
+That `=` is a sign of Base64 encoding.

 Let's decode it using this command:
 ```